I used to belong to a professional association within Europe that had the art of choosing carefully for our meetings.

-The history of their battle for prominence has left marks in the cities of their dominance and these retain even now the symbolic insignia of these factions and their connection with them.
+The history of their battle for prominence has left marks in the cities of their dominance.
+These retain even now the symbolic insignia of these factions and their connection with them.

 Nearby Bergamo was variously representative of both sides during its history – but was predominantly Ghibelline.

-In the 14th and 15th centuries Castello di Clanezzo was a strategic location for both factions struggled to control the Brembilla Valley and as a result, it was left in ruins after the fighting, only being restored many years later.
+In the 14th and 15th centuries Castello di Clanezzo was a strategic location because both factions struggled to control the Brembilla Valley and as a result it was left in ruins after the fighting, only being restored many years later.

 This led us past a small shrine on a zig-zag route down a steep hillside.

-It is one of those walks which makes you not want to hurry.
+It is one of those walks which makes you have no wish to hurry.

 Small flowers were starting to bloom in the winter thaw.

-…and eventually the path led down on one side directly to the river..
+Eventually, the path led down on one side directly to the river Brembo.

 There is always a sense of childlike awe and discovery that pulls you towards a suspension bridge!

-This one though, was in excellent repair, and was obviously a thoroughfare between the two sides of the Brembilla Valley
+This one was in excellent repair and was obviously a thoroughfare between the two sides of the Brembilla Valley

-The suspension bridge here is hardly on the gigantic scale of the Ponte Messina, the controversial world’s longest suspension span (3,300 metres or 2.05 miles – about 3 times the Golden Gate Bridge) proposed to link Calabria and Sicily over the Straits of Messina.
+The suspension bridge here is hardly on the gigantic scale of the Ponte Messina, the controversial world’s longest suspension span (3,300 metres or 2.05 miles – about 3 times the span of the Golden Gate Bridge) that is proposed to link Calabria and Sicily over the Straits of Messina.

-However, a suspension bridge bridges not just geography – but also that between the child and the adult within us.
+A suspension bridge is not just a join between two geographic points – but also that between the child and the adult within us.

 The last section of the walk was steep but the ochre Bridge House beckoned us towards it.